 News - European Tour 2017

-From November 27 to 30, NAGOMI will be holding concerts in Linden & Trier, Germany and in Luxembourg.
-In Trier and Luxembourg, NAGOMI will collaborate again with the world renowned German tenor, Thomas Kiessling.
+From November 27 to 30, NAGOMI held concerts in Linden & Trier, Germany and in Luxembourg.
+In Trier and Luxembourg, NAGOMI collaborated again with the world renowned German tenor, Thomas Kiessling.

 Click here for details.